neuralmagic/deepsparse/src/deepsparse/benchmark_model/README.md

 ## Usage

-In most cases good performance will be found in the default options so it can be as simple as running the command with a SparseZoo model stub or your local ONNX model.
+In most cases, good performance will be found in the default options so it can be as simple as running the command with a SparseZoo model stub or your local ONNX model.

 ```
 deepsparse.benchmark <path/to/model>